2start/hasura-helm-chart/README.md

-# Important

-🚨 Don't use this unless you have a specific reason to not bundle your Hasura metadata & migrations inside the Docker image.

 ![release_workflow_bage](https://github.com/2start/hasura-helm-chart/actions/workflows/releases.yml/badge.svg)
 ![](https://img.shields.io/github/last-commit/2start/hasura-helm-chart)
 ![](https://img.shields.io/github/downloads/2start/hasura-helm-chart/total)
 ![](https://img.shields.io/github/license/2start/hasura-helm-chart)
 # hasura-helm-chart

-Kubernetes Helm chart to deploy Hasura and initialize the metadata and migrations from a git repository.
+Kubernetes Helm chart to deploy Hasura and initialize the metadata and migrations from a remote git repository.
 The Helm charts also contain a questions.yaml file which provides an enhanced user experience when deploying Hasura via Rancher.

+🚨 Don't use this unless you have a specific reason to not bundle your Hasura metadata & migrations inside the Docker image.

 ## Installation